scikit-beam/scikit-beam/doc/development/codeguide.rst

 that require special handling with `six`_.
-Starting from Python 2 code, or code that is known to work on both Python 2 and 3 by processing it with the `2to3`_ tool (which is most of the existing code in astropy), simply run `2to3`_ on the file to display the changes it would make in diff format.
+Starting from Python 2 code, or code that is known to work on both Python 2 and 3 by processing it with the `2to3`_ tool (which is most of the existing code in scikit-beam), simply run `2to3`_ on the file to display the changes it would make in diff format.
 This diff can be used to highlight places that need to be updated to use `six`_.